Lao Lao of Dragon Mountain

 The story is inspired by the Chinese craft of papecutting.

 I was fortunate to have Sha-Liu Qu show me how to make the fine zig zag cuts.

 Why not have a go yourself.
-Check out my downloadable resources at the bottom of the page

-Chinese New Year 2020 celebrates the rat.
+Chinese New Year 2021 celebrates the ox.

 March 2019 I was lucky enough to visit a school in Beijing, and I visited two great landmarks - The Great Wall of China and the Forbidden City.

 I looked out and knew I was looking at my book.
 Thank you Francesca Pelizzoli for your amazing illustrations.